South Korea to launch task force on banning dog meat

 According to Lee, dogs are consumed as food in North Korea, China and Vietnam as well as in South Korea.

-In September, President Moon Jae-in, a dog lover, asked during a meeting with his prime minister “if it’s time to carefully consider” a ban of dog meat consumption, sparking a new debate over the issue.
+In September, President Moon Jae-in, a dog lover, asked during a meeting with the prime minister “if it’s time to carefully consider” a ban on dog meat consumption, sparking a new debate over the issue.

 Dog meat is neither legal nor explicitly banned in South Korea.